eksa-arifa/Assignment-2-stage-2-Samsung-innovation-campus---Bocah-Digital/readme.md

 #### Step 4: Upload Code to ESP32

-Upload code from main.py in esp32_client/ folder to your ESP32 board.
+Upload code from main.py to your ESP32 board.
 Don't forget to adjust WiFi and Ubidots parameters in .env file.

 #### Step 5: Run Program

 Run the program on ESP32 board.
-This program will read temperature and humidity data from DHT11 sensor and send it to Flask server and Ubidots every 10 seconds.
+This program will read temperature and humidity data from DHT11 sensor and send it to Flask server and Ubidots every 2 seconds.

 ## Environment Variables Configuration (.env)